Dennis Rodman Fast Facts

 January 15, 2014 - Checks into a New Jersey alcohol-rehabilitation facility.

-January 25, 2015 - Slamdance film festival premieres "Big Bang in Pyongyang," a documentary film recounting Rodman's 2013 visit to North Korea.
+January 25, 2015 - The Slamdance Film Festival premieres "Big Bang in Pyongyang," a documentary film recounting Rodman's 2013 visit to North Korea.

 November 21, 2016 - Rodman is charged with four misdemeanors after allegedly driving on the wrong side of a freeway, being involved in a hit and run, not having a valid license and lying to police.
 The incident happened in July 2016 in Santa Ana, California.
 Police say Rodman drove head-on toward another vehicle while on the wrong side of the freeway, causing the other driver to swerve to avoid Rodman's SUV and crash into a concrete wall.
-The hit and run charge is later dropped, Rodman pleads guilty to the other charges and is sentenced to three years probation.
+The hit and run charge is later dropped.
+Rodman pleads guilty to the other charges and is sentenced to three years' probation.

+June 13, 2017 - Tells CNN he hopes to do "something that's pretty positive" on what will be his fourth visit to North Korea.
+The four-night trip is sponsored by PotCoin, a digital currency for the cannabis industry.

+December 11, 2017 - While on a "humanitarian tour" of Asia, Rodman announces that he is planning to organize a basketball game between the US territory of Guam and North Korea.